 Actuarial Methods and Assumptions.
 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
-The retiree healthcare valuation was based on the entry age normal cost method, for the April 30, 2016 valuation.
+The retiree healthcare valuation was based on the entry age normal cost method, for the April 30, 2016, valuation.
 Under this method, each participant's projected benefits are assumed to be funded by annual installments, equal to a level percentage of compensation, payable from date of participation to assumed date of retirement.
-The total normal cost is the sum of the current year's annual installment determined for all active participants (both active and retired) over the present value of future normal costs.
+The total normal cost is the sum of the current year's annual installment determined for all active participants.
+The actuarial accrued liability is the excess value of the present value of future benefits for all participants (both active and retired) over the present value of future normal costs.
 The actuarial assumptions included a 4.0 percent discount rate, price inflation of 3.0 percent, wage inflation of 4.0 percent, and annual healthcare cost trend rate of 4.50 percent to 8.50 percent.
 The UAAL is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at April 30, 2016, was 30 years.
+The remaining amortization period at April 30, 2017, was 30 years.

-The schedule of funding progress, presented as RSI following the notes to the financial statements, presents multi-year trend information about whether the actuarial value of plan assets in increasing or decreasing over time relative to the actuarial accrued liability for benefits.
+The schedule of funding progress, presented as Required Supplementary Information following the notes to the financial statements, presents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liability for benefits.